A Pinch of Moonlight

 ‘As if!’
 Demi snorted.
 ‘What does she think this is, the 1970’s?’

 ‘Can you imagine if she saw us now?
 We’re going to have to be really careful.’
-Vicky shuddered.
+Vicky said.
+‘Cover…him…with your hair if we see anyone.’

 ‘Golden Grove,’ said Heledd.
 ‘Let’s hope it’s as nice as it sounds.’

-It was a handsome building with a tacked-on reception and administration wing, a large sunny conservatory, and a sheltered garden with wide, flat pathways and raised beds.
-It was still lunchtime, so the garden was empty of people, but full of bees and butterflies dancing on the air as they walked past, following the lane to the fields.
+It was a handsome Victorian building, with a tacked-on modern reception and administration wing.
+A conservatory was visible at the back, and it was surrounded by planting with wide pathways and raised beds.
+It was lunchtime, so the garden was empty of people, but full of bees and butterflies dancing on the air.
+Soon they approached the gap in the hedge which led into the fields.

 ‘What’s up with those trees?’
 Demi asked Blackbird, as they came out into the meadows.
 ‘They seem to be fading in and out!’

-‘Is a cloaking spell, an old one.
-Maybe you can help mend it – is your first test,’ he replied.
+‘Is a cloaking spell, but a very old one.
+Maybe you can help renew it.
+Your first test,’ he replied.

-‘She’s asking if you can feel any magic now,’ Blackbird replied.
+‘She’s asking if you can feel any magic right now,’ he said.

 ‘You can read her mind?’
 Demi asked.